 - Within the first 4 seconds after the link is disconnected, the aircraft will automatically decelerate and attempt to restore the C2 link.
 If the connection is restored within 4 seconds, the remote controller regains control of the aircraft. - If the link is not restored within 4 seconds, the aircraft will automatically trigger the lost action.
 At this point, the aircraft will automatically execute relevant flight control actions according to the set lost actions. - During the execution of a lost action, the aircraft will continue its attempts to restore the C2 link.
 When the aircraft successfully restores the C2 link with the remote controller, the remote controller still cannot control the flight of the aircraft.
-To make the remote controller regain control of the aircraft, you must long press the pause button "II" on the remote controller for 2 seconds to exit the lost action.
+To make the remote controller regain control of the aircraft, you must long press the pause button "(1)" on the remote controller for 2 seconds or pull the pitch stick to exit the lost action.

-- During the flight, as long as the aircraft and the remote controller can communicate normally, the C2 link will remain active. - If there are decoding errors that persist for a certain duration, leading to communication failure, the C2 link will be disconnected, and the aircraft will enter the reconnection status. - The lost actions of the Autel Alpha aircraft include RTH, hover, and land. - If Autel Alpha aircraft lost connection with C2 link, the Autel Enterprise App will display a warning saying "Aircraft disconnected." with a corresponding verbal warning.
+- During the flight, as long as the aircraft and the remote controller can communicate normally, the C2 link will remain active. - If there are decoding errors that persist for a certain duration, leading to communication failure, the C2 link will be disconnected, and the aircraft will enter the reconnection status. - The lost actions of the Autel Alpha aircraft include RTH, hover, and land. - If Autel Alpha aircraft lost connection with C2 link, the Autel Enterprise App will display a warning saying "Aircraft disconnected." with a corresponding verbal warning. - For details about pitch stick, please refer to "4.10 Selecting Stick Mode".